singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 ```
 a->2 |   b->4 |   c->1
 ```
 Let's imagine generating a permutation of this string (now represented as a hash table).
 The first choice we make is whether to use an a, b, or c as the first character.
-After that, we have a subproblem to solve: find all permutations of the remaining characters, and append those to the already picked "prefix:'
+After that, we have a subproblem to solve: find all permutations of the remaining characters, and append those to the already picked "prefix".

 ```
 P(a->2 |  b->4 |  c->1) ={a +  P(a->1 |  b->4 |  c->1)} +